SteamDevelop/SteamTradeBotAPI/API.md

   "message": "ok"
 }
 ```
-Each time the quotation status changes, the robot will send a callback to the above address;
+Each time the Offer status changes, the robot will send a callback to the above address;
 After you receive the callback, should return the response packet as above.
 Code 0 means the callback is normal, and non-0 means the callback is abnormal.
 If the callback response is abnormal, the robot will resend it once after 1 minute, 10 minutes, and 1 hour.
 If the callback response is still abnormal after 1 hour, the robot will not continue to resend;